-If you are absent for work for more than 7 consecutive calendar days due to a medical condition including pregnancy, you may qualify for short-term disability benefits.
-Short-term disability benefits provide wage replacement for up to 26 weeks if you are not able to work due to a qualified medical condition.
+If you are absent from work for more than seven consecutive calendar days due to a medical condition, including pregnancy, you may qualify for short-term disability benefits.
+Short-term disability benefits provide wage replacement for up to 26 weeks if you cannot work due to a qualified medical condition.